Self-associated three-dimensional cones: Introduction

-In Section \ref{sec:solving_Wang} we find for every pair $(\psi,U)$ a unique solution $u$ of Wang's equation such that the corresponding metric $h$ is complete on $M$ and $\psi$ is a Killing vector field for $h$ (Corollaries \ref{cor:caseR} and \ref{cor:caseT}).
-The last property allows to reduce Wang's equation to a non-linear second-order ODE, which is shown to be equivalent to a degenerate Painlev\'e III equation.
+In Section \ref{sec:solving_Wang} we find for every pair $(\psi,U)$ the unique complete solution $u$ of Wang's equation.
+Its invariance with respect to the automorphisms generated by $\psi$ allows to reduce \eqref{Wangs_equation} to the degenerate Painlev\'e III equation \eqref{PainleveIII}.
+For each $(\psi,U)$ we characterize the corresponding solution $v(t)$ of \eqref{PainleveIII}, in particular, its asymptotics at the boundary of the interval of definition.

-The Painlev\'e III equation plays a role also in the description of constant or harmonic inverse mean curvature surfaces with radial symmetry \cite{BobenkoIts95},\cite{BobenkoEitnerKitaev97}, Amsler surfaces \cite{BobenkoKitaev98}, and in Smyth surfaces and indefinite affine spheres with intersecting straight lines \cite{BobenkoEitner00}.
+Other Painlev\'e III equations play a role in the description of constant or harmonic inverse mean curvature surfaces with radial symmetry \cite{BobenkoIts95},\cite{BobenkoEitnerKitaev97}, Amsler surfaces \cite{BobenkoKitaev98}, and in Smyth surfaces and indefinite affine spheres with intersecting straight lines \cite{BobenkoEitner00}.

-The existence and uniqueness of the solution $u$ can in most cases be deduced from similar results in \cite{BenoistHulin14} and \cite{DumasWolf15}.
-In the remaining cases it reduces to existence and uniqueness results for the Painlev\'e equation with certain boundary conditions.
-These can be derived from a study of the equation itself, which is accomplished in Section \ref{sec:Painleve} in the Appendix.

-In \cite{Kitaev87} Kitaev investigated the asymptotics of the degenerate Painlev\'e III equation appearing in our study and deduced connection formulas between the asymptotics at different limits.
-These formulas allow to explicitly compute the constants in the asymptotics of those of our solutions which are defined on the whole complex plane $\mathbb C$ (Remarks \ref{rem:R} and \ref{rem:T}).

-In Section \ref{sec:symmetries} we study the automorphisms of self-associated cones.
-There are two sources of such automorphisms.

-One is complex conjugation, by virtue of the fact that the domain $M$ and the scalar function $u$ are symmetric about the real axis and the holomorphic function $U$ is real.
-This symmetry induces a reflection $\Sigma$ in $\mathbb R^3$ with respect to which the affine sphere defined by the pair $(u,U)$ is invariant (Lemma \ref{lem:reflection}).
-The invariance naturally extends to the self-associated cone itself.

-The other is a discrete subgroup of the 1-parametric isometry group generated by the Killing vector field $\psi$.
-A generic element of this group multiplies the holomorphic function $U$ by a unimodular complex constant, and the subgroup consists of those elements which leave $U$ invariant.
-In the rotational case this subgroup is cyclic of order $k+3$, in the translational case it is isomorphic to $\mathbb Z$.
-The subgroup is generated by a single element, which corresponds to a unimodular linear automorphism $T$ of the self-associated cone.

-These symmetries generate a subgroup of automorphisms which is isomorphic to a finite dihedral group in the rotational case (Lemma \ref{lem:symR}) and to the infinite dihedral group in the translational case (Lemma \ref{lem:symT}).
-By the structure relations of the dihedral group the generator $T$ of the rotations or translations, respectively, is similar to its own inverse.

-The condition that $T$ is similar to $T^{-1}$ and at the same time is an automorphism of a regular convex cone is quite restrictive.
-In Section \ref{subs:symm} we classify all such maps and divide them in three types according to their spectrum (Theorem \ref{thm:Tspec}).
-We distinguish an elliptic type with complex conjugate eigenvalues on the unit circle, a parabolic type with 1 being the unique eigenvalue, and a hyperbolic type with an expanding and a contracting eigenvalue (Definition \ref{automorphism_type}).
-These notions can be extended to the self-associated cones possessing the corresponding automorphisms.
-Here the rotational case leads to cones of elliptic type and the translational case to cones of parabolic and hyperbolic type.